 6. Liability: This limited warranty is a promise of repair or exchange due to defective products.
 EliteKeyboards will not be responsible for any costs exceeding the original purchase price incurred by the customer due to any use or misuse of the product or due to any latent failures in the product.

 7. Release of Responsibility: The limited warranty and terms stated here are provided to EliteKeyboards customers by EliteKeyboards only.
-Leopold Korea, Fujitsu PFU, and Topre are not liable for products sold through EliteKeyboards.
+Keyed Up Labs, Fujitsu PFU, and Topre are not liable for products sold through EliteKeyboards.

 8. Region of Validity: This warranty is valid only in the USA and Canada.
 Any legal claims must be processed under laws of the United States of America.
 EliteKeyboards is not responsible for compliance with Canadian law in the case that purchased items do not comply with local laws.
 EliteKeyboards products that are shipped outside of the USA and Canada are not covered by this warranty.